 “Participating in Siggraph provides students with the opportunity to be part of a much larger and very influential annual event,” said Sepe.
 "It’s a sort of remote collaboration with fantastically diverse and talented computer graphics professionals, educators and students.”

-Alcazar, now a Presidential Fellow and graphic designer in Colby-Sawyer’s Office of College Communications, appreciates Sepe’s instruction and that she submitted her work to the conference.
+Alcazar, now a graphic designer in Colby-Sawyer’s Office of College Communications, appreciates Sepe’s instruction and that she submitted her work to the conference.
 “In Motion Graphics, I learned skills that give me an edge in the competitive graphic design market,” said Alcazar.
 “Having my animation featured at the Siggraph Conference gives me greater confidence as a designer and impresses employers.”